danielcarro/chat/README.md

 project developed with:

+react (vite);

+Firebird;

 see the project working: https://chat.dcdev.site

-react (vite)
-Firebird

 ## Install